apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 [...]

 ```
-This is happening when you your data does not have the shape ```[batch_size, channel, width, height]``` e.g. your data may be a one-dimensional vector or when the color channel may be the last dimension instead of the second one.
+This happens when you your data does not have the shape ```[batch_size, channel, width, height]``` e.g. your data may be a one-dimensional vector or when the color channel may be the last dimension instead of the second one.

 ##### Backward Pass
 In other cases the forward pass may not fail, but the shape of the network output is not as expected.
 For instance in our previous RNN example, nothing is preventing us to skip the transpose.